vercel/next.js/errors/url-deprecated.md

 The reason this is going away is that we want to make things very predictable and explicit.
 Having a magical url property coming out of nowhere doesn't aid that goal.

+*Note:* In some cases using React Dev Tools may trigger this warning even if you do not reference `url` anywhere in your code.
+Try temporarily disabling the extension and see if the warning persists.

 #### Possible Ways to Fix It

 https://github.com/zeit/next-codemod#url-to-withrouter